vorboyvo/rcon/README.md

 You can use `rcon -h` or `rcon --help` to get a usage message.

-There are two ways to use rcon: to issue a single command, or to take commands interactively.
+There are two ways to use rcon: to issue a single command, or to take commands interactively (take over the shell window).

 To issue a single command, run `rcon [options] [your command here]`.
 To take commands interactively, run `rcon [options]`, and then issue commands into the terminal.
 In any event, options must include either a hostname and an RCON password and, if different from the default 27015, port, or a server from the configuration file.

+To exit out of interactive mode, send an end-of-file signal to the terminal.
+This can be done on Linux or Mac by pressing Ctrl+D, or on Windows by pressing Ctrl+Z then Enter.

 ## Configuration file